Skip to page content

 Orchestration: flute, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, strings, and solo violin

-First Los Angeles Philharmonic performance: December 5, 1919, Walter Henry Rothwell conducting, with soloist Albert Spalding
+First Los Angeles Philharmonic performance: December 5, 1919, Walter Henry Rothwell conducting, with Albert Spalding, soloist

 About this Piece

-What makes Beethoven’s Concerto different from all the other violin concertos of his time is its enormously enlarged sense of space.
+What makes Beethoven’s concerto different from all the other violin concertos of his time is its enormously enlarged sense of space.
 With four symphonies behind him, he now thought instinctively in the extended paragraphs of symphonic structure and was able to create a broad horizon within which his themes could be extended in leisurely fashion and adorned by graceful elaborations from the soloist.
-For the four drum taps are a theme, or at least a crucial part of a theme, to be taken up by the soloist and the orchestra at various points, sometimes soft, as at the opening, sometimes brutally loud, and always highly distinctive.
+The four drum taps are a theme, or at least a crucial part of a theme, to be taken up by the soloist and the orchestra at various points, sometimes soft, as at the opening, sometimes brutally loud, and always highly distinctive.
 The other themes are elegant, often built out of rising or falling scales and usually moving in stepwise motion, avoiding wide intervals and sustaining a calm dignity.

 The Rondo’s catchy theme releases a burst of energy and an inexhaustible flow of lively invention.
 The bassoon is favored in a minor-key episode that is heard, regrettably, only once.
-At the end, the coda plays with the theme like a kitten with a ball of wool and rounds the work off with a light touch quite at odds with the image of a surly, stormy composer that we often take to be the real picture. —Hugh Macdonald
+At the end, the coda plays with the theme like a kitten with a ball of wool and rounds off the work with a light touch quite at odds with the image of a surly, stormy composer that we often take to be the real picture. —Hugh Macdonald